 Coach Mike Singletary met with the media this afternoon for his usual day-after-game press conference.
 Unlike previous times this season when the 49ers won games, the players are around today.

 After the 49ers’ thrashed the Rams with one half of good football, there are two questions on the mind of every 49ers’ fan.
 1) Is Mike Singletary going to be the head coach in 2009.
 And 2) Why wasn’t Shaun Hill starting from Day 1?

 A word of caution: We don’t really know what today’s game meant, other than it was a victory and we haven’t seen one of those from the 49ers in quite a while.
 Well, we also know that the 49ers beat a very, very bad football team today at Candlestick Park.

-Check here throughout the day for all the latest happenings from the 49ers-Eagles game at Candlestick Park.
+Click here for all the info from today’s 49ers-Rams game at Candlestick Park.